Somali Civil War (2009–present): Battle of Elwaq & Kismayo offensive

 al-Shabaab attacked the southern town of Elwaq on 10 September 2011, resulting in the deaths of 12 insurgents and soldiers.
 The next day, Somali troops fought back, retaking the town after militants fled on captured technicals.
 The bodies of 30 militants were later found, some of them children.
 Conversely, al-Shabaab claimed they killed around 70 government aligned troops and captured 10 technicals.

-The Burundian military lost 51 soldiers in October, causing anger among Burundians, who believe that their country is sacrificing too much.
-Many Burundians have urged other AU members to contribute troops to the Somalia mission.
-Nigeria, Djibouti, and Guinea have indicated sending troops, but all have yet to contribute.
+The Burundian military lost 51 soldiers in October, causing anger among Burundians, who believed their country was sacrificing too much.
+Many Burundians urged other AU members to contribute troops to the Somalia mission.
+Nigeria, Djibouti, and Guinea considered sending troops, but none contributed.

-On 4 September 2012 the Kenyan Navy shelled Kismayo.
-This was part of an AU offensive to capture the city from al-Shabaab fighters.
+On 4 September 2012, the Kenyan Navy shelled Kismayo as part of an AU offensive to capture the city from al-Shabaab fighters.
 The harbour was shelled two times and the airport three times.
-According to a UN report the export of charcoal through Kismayo is a major source of income for al-Shabaab.
+According to a UN report, the export of charcoal through Kismayo was a major source of income for al-Shabaab.

 On 28 September 2012, the Somali National Army assisted by AMISOM troops and Ras Kamboni militia launched an assault on Kismayo, al-Shabaab's last major stronghold.
 The allied forces reportedly managed to re-capture much of the city from the insurgents.

 Operation Indian Ocean & Jubba Corridor

-In August 2014, AMISOM supported by Somali forces began Operation Indian Ocean.
-On 1 September 2014, a US drone strike carried out as part of the broader mission killed al-Shabaab leader Mukhtar Abu Zubeyr, also known as Ahmed Godane US authorities hailed the raid as a major symbolic and operational loss for al-Shabaab, and the Somali government offered a 45-day amnesty to all moderate members of the militant group.
+In August 2014, AMISOM, supported by Somali forces, began Operation Indian Ocean.
+On 1 September 2014, a US drone strike carried out as part of the broader mission killed al-Shabaab leader Mukhtar Abu Zubeyr, also known as Ahmed Godane.
+US authorities hailed the raid as a major symbolic and operational loss for al-Shabaab, and the Somali government offered a 45-day amnesty to all moderate members of the militant group.
 Political analysts also suggested that the insurgent commander's death will likely lead to al-Shabaab's fragmentation and eventual dissolution.

 From 19 July 2015, AMISOM and the Somali National Army regained many villages and the major towns of Bardhere and Dinsoor.
 Operation Piga Jangili, seizing Bardhere, involved fighting for six hours against an estimated 175 to 200 insurgent opponents.
 "Upon entering the kill zone, several Improvised Explosive Device initiated ambushes [delayed] convoy movement and killed and wounded multiple KDF soldiers."
 Then-Captain William Doyle of 10th Special Forces Group, US Army, won the Silver Star for "exposing himself to effective fire so he could ... keep the KDF convoy moving through the valley."
 The medal citation credits his actions with contributing to 173 enemy killed and 60 more wounded, while saving "countless" partner forces.